What to know about Fourth of July holiday origins and traditions

 | St. Louis

-The Fourth of July is Americana at its core: parades and cookouts and cold beer and, of course, fireworks.
+The Fourth of July is Americana at its core: parades, cookouts, and, of course, fireworks.

 Those pyrotechnics also make it an especially dangerous holiday, typically resulting in more than 10,000 trips to the emergency room.
 Yet fireworks remain at the center of Independence Day, a holiday 247 years in the making.